shareresearchteam/laban-motion-dataset/README.md

 # Laban Motion Based Arm Trajectories
 A dataset collected to detect qualities of expressivity in robotic arm trajectories.
 This dataset was released as part of the RA-L paper under review entitled "Can We Automatically Label Expressive Robot Arm Motion Qualities?
 Open Dataset and Machine Learning Results."
 Please cite this paper to acknowledge use of the dataset.

-This data was collected with Laban Motion Analysis, and especially the subtopic of Laban Efforts, in mind.
-These ideas from the study of human movement informed the presented work.
+This data was collected with two ideas from the study of human movement in mind: Laban Motion Analysis, and especially the subtopic of Laban Efforts.
 Within the dataset, files are named by <Participant#>_<Condition>.csv, with condition labels being one of 8 specific styles based on the Laban Effort poles:
 - A --> Strong
 - B --> Light
 - C --> Direct